qinhanmin2014/Learning-Materials/keras-official-examples/README.md

 - conv_lstm.py: Demonstrates the use of a convolutional LSTM network.

+- mnist_acgan.py: Implementation of AC-GAN (Auxiliary Classifier GAN) on the MNIST dataset

 - mnist_hierarchical_rnn.py: Trains a Hierarchical RNN (HRNN) to classify MNIST digits.

+- mnist_siamese.py: Trains a Siamese multi-layer perceptron on pairs of digits from the MNIST dataset.

+- mnist_swwae.py: Trains a Stacked What-Where AutoEncoder built on residual blocks on the MNIST dataset.

 - mnist_transfer_cnn.py: Transfer learning toy example on the MNIST dataset.